helenaferdy/helenaferdy.github.io/_posts/2024-11-07-cloudflare-tunnel.md

 <br>

-Next create a Public Hostname that we will access from the internet, we we're trying to access the vCenter server on the Internal Network over Internet
+Next create a Public Hostname that we will access from the internet, here we're trying to access the vCenter server on the Internal Network over Internet

 ![x](/static/2024-11-07-cloudflare-tunnel/14.png)